voytas75/AzureOpenAI-PowerShell/README.md

 - `suffix`: Attaches a suffix to all prompt texts to help model differentiate prompt from other text encountered during training.
 - `echo`: If true, the returned result will include the provided prompt.
 - `completion_config`: Configuration object for the completions.
 - `User`: The user to which the request will be sent.
-If empty, the API will select a user automatically.
+Can be empty.
 - `model`: Deployed model to connect to (used in `Deployment`).

 #### Usage